Pricing

 Each package below is a complete documentation, formation, and first-year registered-agent engagement for a real estate fund.
 PPM drafting is available as a flat-fee add-on to any package when a private placement memorandum is required by your offering structure or investor base.
 Default terms reflect prevailing market practice for emerging-manager real estate sponsors.

-Fund agreement— Limited liability company operating agreement (default) or limited partnership agreement, drafted on our default terms (see fund-by-fund detail below)
+Fund agreement— Limited liability company operating agreement drafted on our default terms (see fund-by-fund detail below)

-Master series structure where applicable— For the Master/Series product, one master LLC agreement plus one initial series supplement under 6 Del.
-C. § 18-215
+Master series structure where applicable— For the Master/Series product, one master LLC agreement plus one initial registered series under 6 Del.
+C. § 18-218

-Delaware formation— Certificate of Formation or Certificate of Limited Partnership filed with the Delaware Secretary of State, including state filing fees
+Delaware formation— Certificate of Formation and initial Certificate of Registered Series filed with the Delaware Secretary of State, including state filing fees

 Registered agent — first year— Delaware registered agent service paid for the first twelve (12) months